hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Library Examples (libHYPREDRV)
 ==============================

-This section demonstrates how to use the ``libHYPREDRV`` library from application codes that assemble their own linear systems.
-Unlike the :ref:`DriverExamples`, which drive the ``hypredrive-cli`` executable from YAML input files and file-based matrix/RHS data, these examples embed the matrix/vector assembly directly in the application.
-This is the right mode when the application owns the discretization, data layout, MPI partitioning, and solver lifecycle, but still wants hypredrive to configure and invoke HYPRE solvers and preconditioners.
+This section shows how applications use ``libHYPREDRV`` with their own linear systems.
+The :ref:`DriverExamples` use ``hypredrive-cli`` with YAML and system data files.
+In contrast, these library examples assemble matrices and vectors in the application.
+This mode supports applications that own the discretization, data layout, MPI partition, and solver lifecycle. `hypredrive` then configures and runs the HYPRE solvers and preconditioners.

 .. note::
-   Prefer the ``hypredrive-cli`` driver when working with matrices/vectors on disk or when quickly comparing solver/preconditioner configurations.
-Prefer ``libHYPREDRV`` when your application assembles matrices and vectors in memory and needs a lightweight API to invoke HYPRE programmatically.
+   The ``hypredrive-cli`` driver is appropriate for system data on disk and quick solver comparisons. ``libHYPREDRV`` is appropriate when an application assembles system data in memory and requires a small API.

 Examples at a Glance
 --------------------